brandonchinn178/talks/haskell-love-2020/Presentation.md

 ^ Pause for questions here

-^ Now, I'm going to give a general overview of how `aeson-schemas` is implemented.
-But first, I'll do a brief introduction on type-level programming.
+^ Intro to type-level programming + general overview of `aeson-schemas`

 ---